 1. The "Mattress Effect": Understanding the Dimple

-Cellulite is estimated to affect up to 90% of women, regardless of their size or gym routine.
-This proves one crucial fact: cellulite is not just a fat problem; it is also a structural problem.
-It occurs due to the unique way female connective tissue is arranged.
 Imagine a quilted mattress.
-The “buttons” that pull the fabric down are bands of connective tissue (septa) made of collagen.
-The “fluff” in between is fat.
-If the buttons are pulled too tight, or if the fabric (skin) becomes thinner and less resilient, the stuffing (fat) bulges out in between.
+The "buttons" that pull the fabric down are bands of connective tissue (septa) made of collagen.
+The "fluff" in between is fat.
+If the buttons are pulled too tight, or if the fabric (the skin) becomes thin and weak, the stuffing (fat) bulges out in between.
 This creates the dimpled appearance.
-You cannot smooth the mattress simply by removing the stuffing (losing weight).
-You have to support the fabric and the internal structure.
+You cannot smooth the mattress simply by removing the stuffing.
+You have to nourish the fabric and support the buttons.

-It feels unfair, but biology is to blame.
-Male connective tissue is arranged in a “cross-hatch” pattern (like a net), which holds fat down flatter.
-Female connective tissue is arranged in more vertical “pillars.”
-This structure allows for expansion (vital for pregnancy), but it also means that if the collagen pillars weaken over time, fat has a more direct path to push upwards against the skin.
+This vertical structure allows for expansion, which is vital for pregnancy, but it also means that if the collagen pillars lose their strength, fat has a direct path to push upwards against the skin.

 2. Fascia: The Hidden Network

-3. The Sugar Connection (Glycation)
+3. The Sugar Connection and Glycation

 4. Hydration: Plumping the Tissue